AlexanderSlav/padeppoints/padel-frontend/README.md

-# 🎾 Padel Points Frontend
+# 🎾 Tornetic Frontend

-A super simple React frontend for the Padel Points tournament management system.
+A super simple React frontend for the Tornetic tournament management system.

 ## Features